 Analysts have said the South Korean conglomerate is one of the best placed companies to deliver something fresh and exciting to rival Apple.
-Samsung produces the closest competitor to Apple's iPad tablet computer.
+Samsung produces the closest competitor by sales to Apple's iPad tablet.

 The two companies are scrapping for top spot in the smartphone market, having overtaken Nokia, the market leader for the past decade, in the second quarter.

 Apple is also Samsung's biggest customer through the sale of mobile chips and display screens.

 The relationship and rivalry has helped Samsung become a top global brand over the past decade with a stock market value of $115 billion -- still modest compared with Apple's $345 billion.

 But the relationship has also produced tensions over mobile devices.
 The two companies have sued each other in 10 countries involving more than 20 cases since April.

 Samsung's Galaxy range of smartphones and tablet computers run on Google's Android operating system.

 Steve Jobs was particularly passionate about the enforcement of Apple's intellectual property, said Florian Mueller, an intellectual property expert.
 From a strategic point of view, Mr Jobs' successor doesn't have a choice other than to fight equally hard.